hdtodd/WeatherStation/doc/WS-WP-Install.md

 The Arduino program is compiled and linked on the host to create a binary file that is executable by the Arduino.
 The Arduino binary code is uploaded to the Arduino over the USB serial port *and stays resident and active until replaced, even through power cycling*.

-WP supports several devices, but if any are absent, WP collects and reports data from whatever sensors it *does* see.
-In particular, WP will use a Chronodot real-time clock (1307-based RTC) if one is installed.
+WP supports several sensor devices, but if any are absent, WP collects and reports data from whatever sensors it *does* see.
+WP will use a Chronodot real-time clock (I2C-connected, 1307-based RTC) if one is installed.
 But if no Chronodot is present, WP will use the Arduino's internal timer, with current date-time set by command from the controlling computer.
 As a result, WP will operate and present results (with zeros for missing sensors) with no connected devices.

 WP's expectations for wiring connections to various sensors are documented below and in WP.h.
 That file also documents other parameters that might be changed, such as the time between updates to the TFT display or the number of DS18 thermal sensor (if you need more than 4).
 If you use the Fritzing diagram for connecting sensors, TFT, and clock to the Arduino, no changes in parameters are needed.